-The detailed business case (DBC) confirms an activity that comes from the detailed programme (previously called ‘package’) of activities and confirms the overall assessment profile.
-It includes a more detailed reporting of economic, financial and commercial aspects of the activity built upon the indicative business case.
+The detailed business case (DBC) confirms an activity that comes from the detailed programme of activities and confirms the overall assessment profile.
+It includes a detailed reporting of economic, financial and commercial aspects of the activity built upon the strategic/ programme/ indicative business case.

 Appraisal of alternatives and options and production of a DBC should precede any commitments to the project.
 This ensures the proper consideration of the transport issues relative to the proposals being developed and presentation of these aspects in a clear manner.

-Detailed assessment of the options which have been taken forward from the indicative business case with specific consideration given to:
+Detailed assessment of the option/s is carried out in the DBC which have been taken forward from the previous business case phase, with specific consideration given to:

 See the Detailed business case overview [PDF, 60 KB] for more information.

-There are also check in points [PDF, 82 KB] to keep in mind through a DBC or combined IBC/DBC.
+There are also check in points [PDF, 180 KB] to keep in mind through a detailed or single stage business case.
 One check point is mentioned with an investment quality assurance (IQA) based on 12 of the 16 investment questions.
 The rationale for the check in and IQA is to provide assurance the business case is on the right track, the quality is high, and there is wider organisational buy in to the short listed options prior to public consultation.

 For each phase of the business case process there are technical requirements that may be relevant to your project that will need to be considered and included in addition to general guidance and templates.
 Aligned to the business case philosophy, suppliers are required to meet more technical requirements as an activity progresses through the business case phases.